Vincelee78/TGC14-Project-1/README.md

 ## TGC14-Project 1
 To create an interactive map guide for tourists in Singapore.

-## Summary:
+## Summary/User objectives:
-To allow tourists to locate nearby hotels, eateries, hawkers, attractions from their current location and display real time taxi availability.
+To allow tourists to locate nearby hotels, eateries, hawkers, attractions from their current location and display real time taxi availability to locate nearby taxis.

 ## My goal/motivation for creating this project:
 To provide tourists an one stop map guide for locations around Singapore.